Mikenziokah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes group owner from hello to school
+changes all files from staff to owner vincent